 Thus, for a few minutes our group under the tree discussed our abilities and passions.
 Then we stopped for initial comments.
 One person said, “I could write the newsletter.”
 One said, “I know how to do seed gathering, I could lead that.”
 Another said, “I did controlled burns for the Forest Service, I could head that up.”
 Soon we had weekly organized projects of many kinds.
 The burn crews, of course, had professional staff as training wheels for a while, but in time, the expert volunteer crew did burns on their own.
 One of the most important offers came a few days later: “I’m VP for personnel at a tech company.
 I could head up recruiting, training, community outreach, parties, and internal leadership ladders.”
 We were off and running.

 Some volunteer programs start big.
-After a well-publicized kick-off, these dozen quickly-trained new lead volunteers plan supervision for the 80 new volunteers who would respond to publicity and turn up an hour later to seed eight miles of plowed strips.
-Some of these leaders would still be with the “Poplar Creek Prairie Stewards” three decades later.
+After a well-publicized kick-off, these dozen quickly-trained new lead volunteers plan the first big work event.
+They supervised the 80 new volunteers who responded to publicity and turned up to seed eight miles of plowed strips.
+Some of these leaders would still be with the “Poplar Creek Prairie Stewards” (as they named themselves) three decades later.

 Over the decades that project saw ups and downs in levels of funding, staff support, special appropriations for “heavy lifting” components, etc. What it did not see was “downs” in the commitment and confidence of the volunteer congregation.
 Leaders evolved and changed.
 Many new people joined the team.
 And the consistent motivator and reward was the ecosystem.
 As Dr. Betz predicted, Poplar Creek’s prairie, woodland, and wetland communities got richer and healthier year after year.
 Rare plants proliferated by the thousands, then millions; rare birds returned to sing and nest and raise young; rare butterflies and dragonflies hovered over flowers and ponds.